-Thousands from around the country and across the globe will gather in Washington, D.C. on September 13-15, 2016 for the nation’s premier events commemorating Hispanic Heritage Month—CHCI’s Public Policy Conference and Annual Awards Gala.
+Thousands from around the country and across the globe gathered in Washington, D.C. on September 13-15, 2016 for the nation’s premier events commemorating Hispanic Heritage Month—CHCI’s Public Policy Conference and Annual Awards Gala.
 This year’s theme, EDUCATE.
 ENGAGE.
-VOTE, will focus on how American Latinos are engaging in the political process and ensuring they are represented at the highest levels when decisions are made that affect the Hispanic community.
+VOTE, focused on how American Latinos are engaging in the political process and ensuring they are represented at the highest levels when decisions are made that affect the Hispanic community.

-Several of CHCI’s Hispanic Heritage Month events, including the 38th Annual Awards Gala with special guests President Barack Obama and entertainment finale La Santa Cecilia, were recorded live thanks to the generous support of Hyundai.
-Watch Now
+Several of CHCI’s Hispanic Heritage Month events, including the 39th Annual Awards Gala with special guests President Barack Obama and Secretary Hillary Rodham Clinton, were broadcast live thanks to the generous support of Hyundai.
+Check back soon for video.

 All proceeds from CHCI’s Hispanic Heritage Month events benefit our award-winning and nationally acclaimed programs—Ready to Lead, R2L NextGen, scholar-intern programs, internships, and fellowships—that not only transform the lives of the participants, but also create pathways to success that profoundly increase the contributions Latino youth make to their families, communities, and our society.